 With Build permission type, if you're a dataset creator you can determine who in your organization can build new content on your datasets.
 People with Build permission can also build new content on the dataset outside Power BI, such as Excel sheets via Analyze in Excel, XMLA, and export.
 Read more about the Build permission.

 Promotion and certification

 If you create datasets, when you create one that others can benefit from, you can make it easier for them to discover it by promoting your dataset.
 You can also request that experts in your organization certify your dataset.

 The specific features and experiences built on shared dataset capabilities are licensed according to their existing scenarios.
 For example:

 - In general, discovering and connecting to shared datasets is available to anyone – it is not a feature restricted to Premium.

-- Users without a Pro license can only use datasets across workspaces for report authoring if those datasets reside in the users' personal My Workspace or in a Premium-backed workspace.
+- Users without a Pro or Premium Per User (PPU) license can only use datasets across workspaces for report authoring if those datasets reside in the users' personal My Workspace or in a Premium-backed workspace.
 The same licensing restriction applies whether they author reports in Power BI Desktop or in the Power BI service.

-- Copying reports between workspaces requires a Pro license.
+- Copying reports between workspaces requires a Pro or Premium Per User (PPU) license.

-- Copying reports from an app requires a Pro license, as was required for organizational content packs.
+- Copying reports from an app requires a Pro or Premium Per User (PPU) license.

-- Promoting and certifying datasets requires a Pro license.
+- Promoting and certifying datasets requires a Pro or Premium Per User (PPU) license.